skienzmatishun/rippreport/content/p/bcso-how-to-become-sheriff/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Promising law enforcement careers in Baldwin County are built on framed suspects and buried autopsy findings.
+Uncovered trial transcripts prove officers knew key evidence was missing while they parlayed a fake murder case into promotions.
+This report shines a light on the dirty blueprint for climbing the department ladder.
 ---
 First I would like to thank all the people who have warned me of retaliation that I may receive for writing the truth about BCSO and Sheriff Mack.
 Let me assure you that I have talked with the Attorney General’s office, FBI and other federal officials.
 I not only talked with them but provided documents.
 In addition we have talked with CNN, Investigative reporters, not in Alabama, Netflix and several producers that may be interested in a documentary.